training-datalab/old-training-datalab.com/_pages/bgonzalezbustamante.md

 ## Featured Articles

+- **González-Bustamante, B.** (2023). <a href="https://doi.org/10.1177/13691481221124850" target="_blank">Ministerial stability during presidential approval crises: The moderating effect of ministers’ attributes on dismissals in Brazil and Chile</a>. *The British Journal of Politics and International Relations, 25*(4), 655-675.

 - **González-Bustamante, B.**, & Aguilar, D. (2023). <a href="https://doi.org/10.1080/2474736X.2023.2194369" target="_blank">Territorial patterns of open e-government: evidence from Chilean municipalities</a>. *Political Research Exchange, 5*(1).

-- **González-Bustamante, B.** (2022). <a href="https://doi.org/10.1177/13691481221124850" target="_blank">Ministerial stability during presidential approval crises: The moderating effect of ministers’ attributes on dismissals in Brazil and Chile</a>. *The British Journal of Politics and International Relations*.
-OnlineFirst.

 - Fleming, T. G., **González‑Bustamante, B.**, & Schleiter, P. (2022). <a href="https://doi.org/10.1017/gov.2022.23" target="_blank">Cabinet Reshuffles and Parliamentary No‑Confidence Motions</a>. *Government and Opposition*.
 FirstView.